Azure-Samples/iot-hub-c-intel-nuc-gateway-getting-started/Lesson3/README.md

 # Configure and run the BLE sample application to receive data from BLE SensorTag
-This sample repo accompanies [Lesson 3: Configure and run the BLE sample application to receive data from BLE SensorTag](#) lesson.
-You will use scripts to automate the configuration and execution of the BLE sample application on your gateway device.
+This sample repo accompanies [Configure and run the BLE sample application to receive data from BLE SensorTag](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-gateway-kit-c-lesson3-configure-ble-app) lesson and [Configure and run a simulated device sample app](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-gateway-kit-c-sim-lesson3-configure-simulated-device-app).
+You will use scripts to automate the configuration and execution of the BLE sample application or simulated device sample on your gateway device.
 The scripts will also read device-to-cloud messages from IoT Hub and Azure table storage.

 ## Prerequisites
-See [Lesson 3: Configure and run the BLE sample application to receive data from BLE SensorTag](#) for more information.
+See associate lesson for more information.

 ## Repository information
 ``` txt